 Peripheral devices such as monitors, keyboards, mice and docking stations are not usually replaced on a rolling basis.
-However, should any of these peripheral items develop a fault during the product’s lifecycle, they will be replaced under E2E.
+However, should any of these peripheral items develop a fault or is unfit for purpose during the product’s lifecycle, they will be replaced under E2E.

 By default E2E will purchase desktops and laptops from the current preferred suppliers.

 There is one standard model and specification for desktop PCs:

 We provide laptops based on role requirements.
 By default, the standard “recommended” model will be provided: